 All grade points earned by a student, including developmental courses and the College Success course, will be included in the computation of the semester grade point average and cumulative grade point average.
 In the case of a repeated course, the last grade recorded will be used in the computation.

-The scholastic progress standards for students attending the College are as follows:
+The academic progress standards for students attending the College are as follows:

 Scholastic Progress Standards